filafb/async-algo/02.tuesday_6-2/problem_prompt.md

 # Brute force solution

 The naive (brute force) solution is to loop down the dictionary each time, looking for an entry that starts with the search word.
-This is `O(s * p)` time and `O(1)` space complexity, where `p` is the size of the dictionary and `p` is the average size of an entire entry.
+This is `O(s * p)` time and `O(1)` space complexity, where `s` is the size of the dictionary and `p` is the average size of an entire entry.

 --